harukins/harukins.github.io/_pages/about.md

 ## Recent News

+### September 27, 2025: Workshop talk at CoRL
+I gave an invited talk at the [2nd Workshop on Safe and Robust Robot Learning for Operation in the Real World (SAFE-ROL)](https://sites.google.com/view/corl-2025-safe-rol-workshop).
+I sincerely thank the organizers for the opportunity to speak at the workshop.

 ### September 18, 2025: Two Papers accepted at NeurIPS!
 Two university collaboration papers entitled [STITCH-OPE: Trajectory Stitching with Guided Diffusion for Off-Policy Evaluation](https://arxiv.org/abs/2505.20781) and [SAFE: Scalable Failure Estimation for Vision-Language-Action Models](https://arxiv.org/abs/2506.09937) have been accepted at Neural Information Processing Systems (NeurIPS) 2025.
 STITCH-OPE is going to be presented as a spotlight (acceptance rate: 3.19%) and SAFE is a poster (acceptance rate: 24.52%).
 We look forward to presenting our work in December!